 All these things actively work to break down your tooth enamel.
-In addition, blood vessels all over your body, including your mouth, constrict and may eventually die.
+Also, blood vessels all over your body, including your mouth, constrict and may eventually die.
 Without healthy blood flow, your body can’t maintain itself.
 The amount of damage can vary wildly from user to user as no two cases of meth abuse are exactly alike.

 As we previously noted, blood and tissue damage occurs everywhere with meth use.
 Your skin may lose elasticity and begin sagging.
 Acne breakouts are common, and sores can linger.
 Meth drives you to burn the candle at both ends—boosting your energy levels while suppressing your appetite.
 Malnutrition and poor hygiene habits are other contributing factors to your rapidly deteriorating health and appearance.

-Impaired memory, judgment and coordination could be permanent consequences, and you might die from overdose or complications involved with the side effects.
+Impaired memory, judgment, and coordination could be permanent consequences, and you might die from overdose or complications involved with the side effects.